mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -1 : Takes a list of words as input, sorts them out and prints only words that appear exactly once. grep ^root /etc/passwd : Displays lines containing the pattern "root" from the file /etc/passwd. grep -c bin /etc/passwd : Displays the number of lines that have the pattern "bin" in the file /etc/passwd.
+sort | uniq -1 : Takes a list of words as input, sorts them out and prints only words that appear exactly once. grep ^root /etc/passwd : Displays lines containing the pattern "root" from the file /etc/passwd. grep -c bin /etc/passwd : Displays the number of lines that have the pattern "bin" in the file /etc/passwd. grep -A 3 "root" /etc/passwd : Displays lines containing the pattern "root" followed by 3 lines after them in the file /etc/passwd.